Ethereum 101: The Ultimate Guide to Understanding Ethereum

 What Is Ethereum?
 Image via Investopedia

-What's really interesting about the Ethereum network is that there's no central authority telling all the nodes what to do.
-Instead, each node operates by following the rules programmed into the network.
-Also, the nodes are spread around the world, thus making this a decentralized platform.
+What's really interesting about this network design is that no central authority tells all the nodes what to do.
+Instead, each node operates on its own accord, abiding by the rules of the network.
+Also, the nodes are spread around the world, thus making this a decentralized platform, and the apps are decentralized applications or Dapps.

 Hopefully, you now have a more concrete idea of what Ethereum is, let's go under the hood to see how it works.
 I'll try my best to provide the least messy explanation I can.
 If you want Guy's latest Ethereum take, here's a great video: